 Pure Yoga is one of the largest yoga chains in Singapore and the region, which offers a plethora of different types of yoga lessons.
 No matter what your favourite type of yoga is, you can most definitely find it being taught here at Pure Yoga.
 Its locations are also in prime areas targeting office workers who pop in for a class either before or after work, or even during lunchtime.

-Membership prices: Ranges around $150 per month with unlimited access to all studios.
+Membership prices: Ranges around $150 per month with unlimited access to all studios, and complimentary live-streamed classes.
 Actual membership price depends on whether it is a short-term, monthly or prepaid contract.

-Venue: 4 locations (Asia Square Tower 2, Ngee Ann City, Suntec City and Republic Plaza)
+Venue: 3 locations (Asia Square Tower 2, Ngee Ann City, and Suntec City)

 Free trial?: Yes